 After 2019’s pilot, Sky ordered six episodes of this sci-fi comedy starring Daniel Mays (Line Of Duty, Vera Drake) and Stephen Graham (Boardwalk Empire, The Virtues), written by Mongrels and Not Going Out’s Daniel Peak.
 It’s a buddy cop drama set in the near future, which sees crime-fighting duo DI John Major (Mays) and DI Roy Carver (Graham) first separated, then reunited thanks to the wonders of modern science.
+Series two is on its way.

 Comedy double act Mel Giedroyc and Sue Perkins get in on the Killing Eve game as contract killers in this new Sky series.
 Unlike Villanelle though, these two are decidedly unsmooth operators.
 Their hits are, according to the press release, “inevitably derailed by incompetence, bickering, and inane antics.”
 Sherlock’s Amanda Abbington co-stars, along with Francis Barber and Johnny Vegas.
+Series two is on the way.

 In My Skin

-Kayleigh Llewellyn’s autobiographically inspired 2018 pilot is becoming a four-part comedy series for the BBC.
+Kayleigh Llewellyn’s autobiographically inspired 2018 pilot is now a four-part comedy series for the BBC.
 It’s the raw but ultimately uplifting story of teenager Bethan’s attempts to conceal from her schoolfriends a chaotic homelife with a mother sectioned in a mental health facility and a dad in the Hell’s Angels.
 Here’s a clip from the Comedy Slice to whet your appetite.

 Last year saw Rob Lowe in Lincolnshire, now prepare for David Schwimmer in Cheltenham.
 The Friends actor and director starring in a six-part Sky One comedy as a “maverick NSA agent” working in the UK’s Government Communications Headquarters.
 He’s joined by series writer Nick Mohammed, in the role of an inept computer analyst tasked with tackling cyber-crime.
+Series two is on the way.

 Kate And Koji